-Collection, maintenance and disclosure of certain personal information is governed by legislation, including the Privacy Act 1988 amended), (as the Corporations Act and certain rules such as the ASX Settlement Operating Rules.
-You should note that if you do not provide the information required the on application for Shares, the Company may not be able to accept or process your application.
+Collection, maintenance and disclosure of certain personal information is governed by legislation, including the Privacy Act 1988 (as amended), the Corporations Act and certain rules such as the ASX Settlement Operating Rules.
+You should note that if you do not provide the information required on the application for Shares, the Company may not be able to accept or process your application.